Terms & Conditions

 5.4 The Supplier will send the Customer an electronic receipt once the order has been made .
 For any failed or cancelled payments, a £20 administration fee will be levied.

-5.5 Within 1 Business Day of payment, the Customer’s account will be credited by a sum deposited under clause 5.3.The Supplier will charge for the Services on a Pay by Minute/Pay by Text basis and will deduct from the Customer’s Account a sum equivalent to the value of the Services used in accordance with the Charges.
+5.5 Within 1 Business Day of payment, the Customer’s account will be credited with the appropriate number of credits purchased and any additional bolt on functionality purchased under clause 5.3.The Supplier will charge for the Services on a usage basis and will deduct from the Customer’s Account the number of credits used in accordance with the Charges.

 5.7 All amounts payable by the Customer under the Contract are inclusive of amounts in respect of value added tax chargeable from time to time (VAT).